mrdominguez/parallel-ssh-scp/README.md

      -s : Space-separated list of hostnames (brace expansion supported) -f : File containing hostnames (one per line)
-     Set -tcount or -ttime to 0 to disable throttling Use envoriment variables $SSH_USER and $SSH_PASS to pass credentials Enable -multiauth along with -tolocal when <source_path> uses brace expansion Encase <command> in quotes (single argument)
+     Set -tcount or -ttime to 0 to disable throttling Use environment variables $SSH_USER and $SSH_PASS to pass credentials Enable -multiauth along with -tolocal when <source_path> uses brace expansion Encase <command> in quotes (single argument)
 ```